A rich, perfectly moist chocolate mud cake is made that much better with Kit Kats and piggies on top!

-Fill three 8” cake tins with batter.
+Fill two 8” cake tins with batter.

 Bake for 30 min or until a toothpick inserted comes out clean.
 Allow the tins to cool for 2 min and then carefully flip the cake tins over on to a cooling wrack to cool completely before using.